What’s the Advantage of Blogging for Small Business Owners? – With Tips & Tricks

 Okay yes... ya caught me officer...
 I am indeed a copywriter myself.

-But this section isn't for me to yap about myself, saying, "hey, choose me as your copywriter, let me tell you why you should!".
+But I’m not here to yap about myself, saying, "hey, choose me as your copywriter, let me tell you why you should!".

 Because you can and *should* choose to work with a copywriter that you resonate and click with.